reactjs/react.dev/src/content/reference/react/StrictMode.md

 </Sandpack>

-Notice how every time you hover over the `StoryTray` component, "Create Story" gets added to the list again.
+Notice how every time you hover over the `StoryTray` Component, "Create Story" gets added to the list again.
 The intention of the code was to add it once at the end.
 But `StoryTray` directly modifies the `stories` array from the props.
 Every time `StoryTray` renders, it adds "Create Story" again at the end of the same array.
 In other words, `StoryTray` is not a pure function--running it multiple times produces different results.

 To fix this problem, you can make a copy of the array, and modify that copy instead of the original one: